It often hits as the mid-afternoon slump. More yawns, more thoughts of nap time, or just the desk blahs.

 - Chair lift—Lift yourself one inch off your chair with your arms.
 Hold for 15 seconds

-- Hip Flex—In your chair, feet flat on the floor, back against the seat back, arms on the arm rests, push up with your legs until you are parallel with the floor.
+- Hip Flex—In your chair, feet flat on the floor, back against the seat back, arms on the armrests, push up with your legs until you are parallel with the floor.
 Hold for 15 seconds.
 Repeat a few times if you can.

 - Arm isometrics—Sitting position, arms on your desk, push down and hold for 15 seconds.
 Then arms under the desk and pull up for 15 seconds.

 - Ceiling reach—simple.
-Sitting or standing, try to have your arms reach the ceiling, hold for 15 seconds.
+Sitting or standing, try to have your arms reach the ceiling, and hold for 15 seconds.
 Then drop your arms and do 5 slow shoulder shrugs.

-- Praying Push—Palms together in a “praying” position, push together and hold for 15-seconds.
-Then link your fingers together and do the opposite—a pull apart motion and hold for 15-seconds
+- Praying Push—Palms together in a “praying” position, push together and hold for 15 seconds.
+Then link your fingers together and do the opposite—a pull-apart motion and hold for 15-seconds

-- Deep Breathing—Relax, close your eyes, mentally count to 10 as you slowly breathe in and then out.
+- Deep Breathing—Relax, close your eyes, and mentally count to 10 as you slowly breathe in and then out.

 - Meditation—Whatever your form, relax, close your eyes, and practice the breathing technique above.

 - Think about your favorite place to be—eyes closed and vicariously experience it for 3 minutes.

 Each person has to find a way that works best for them.
 Whatever you choose, it’s likely one of these will help you find another stage of resilience and productivity as a result so you’ll get more done, stay healthier, and feel better doing it.